-During the second quarter, the Company was finalizing the Feasibility Study for the Selinsing Gold Sulphide Project, which was initiated in the fourth quarter of fiscal 2017 to demonstrate that the BIOX® sulphide treatment technology is the most preferred processing method to achieve best economic outcomes for the project.
+On February 1, 2019, the Company released the Feasibility Study for the Selinsing Gold Sulphide Project, which was initiated in the fourth quarter of fiscal 2017 to demonstrate that the BIOX® sulphide treatment technology is the most preferred processing method to achieve best economic outcomes for the project.
 The Snowden 2019 NI43-101 Report has concluded economic viability of the Selinsing Gold Sulphide Project based on metallurgical testwork over sulphide samples, metallurgical processing design, Front-End Engineering Design, along with geological review and mine planning studies, covering mineral exploration, development, and production area of the Selinsing Gold Mine.